Types of Stainless Steel Properties and Corrosion

 400 Series Stainless Steels.

 This group of alloys are magnetic and have a martensitic structure.
 The basic alloy contains 11% chromium and 1% manganese.
-These alloys can be hardened by heat treatment but have poor resistance to corrosion.
+These types of stainless steel alloys can be hardened by heat treatment but have poor resistance to corrosion.
 They are subject to both uniform and non-uniform attack in seawater.
 The incubation time for non-uniform corrosion attack in chloride containing environments is very short, often only hours or a few days.
 Unless protected, using these alloys in seawater or other environments where they are susceptible to corrosion is not recommended.

 600 Series Stainless Steels.